google/ads-privacy/proposals/dovekey/dovekey_auction.md

    together and sends the bundle to the Dovekey server.
 1. The Dovekey server forwards the encrypted contextual ad request to the SSP, then waits for the contextual ad response from the SSP.
-1. The Dovekey server caches conditional bids embedded in the contextual ad response locally.
+1. The Dovekey server receives the ad response and caches conditional bids embedded in the contextual ad response locally.
 Those cached bids will be considered for future IG ad requests.
 1. The Dovekey server applies all the proposed functionality across all cachied